skyhuang-engineer/Java-FileFilterSystem/README.md

 # Java-FileFilterSystem

-Create a File Filter System in Java 8 IDE.
+A File Filter System in Java 8 IDE.